Thinking about retirement

 How do I apply for my benefits?

-If you wish to retire, please inform your employer at least four weeks before your retirement date.
+If you wish to retire and are paying into the Scheme, let your employer at least four weeks before your retirement date.
 You can read more on the steps to retirement here.

 If you decide you wish to retire you should follow the steps below: